LeeviSav/Personal-Repository/README.md

 My personal repository where I store work I have created alone or in a group

-#Group Projects Links
+# Group Projects Links
-Here are some of the group projects I am proud of working on
+Here are some of the group projects I am proud of working on, note that Metrotrivia (the android app project) was also a group project.

 https://github.com/Swafox/abb-ventilation-iot